WARFARIN

 • S-warfarin is 2–5 times more potent than the R-isomer in producing an anticoagulant response.

-• Both the enantiomers of warfarin undergo CYP-mediated metabolism by many different CYPs to form 3′,4′,6,7,8 and 10-hydroxy warfarin metabolites, major being 7-OH warfarin formed from S-warfarin by CYP2C9 and 10-OH warfarin from R-warfarin by CYP3A4
+• Both the enantiomers of warfarin undergo CYP-mediated metabolism.
+The metabolisms by many different CYPs to form 3′,4′,6,7,8 and 10-hydroxy warfarin metabolites.
+The major being 7-OH warfarin formed from S-warfarin by CYP2C9 and 10-OH warfarin from R-warfarin by CYP3A4

-For more information about warfarin join the free sample course.
+For more information about WARFARIN effects join the free sample course.

 warfarin